The Next Wave: Applying Lessons Learned from Opioids and PolyDrug Critical Incidents in Addressing Emerging Drug Threat

-By participating in this webinar, participants will be able to discuss the breadth, diversity, and array of substance and substance combinations as well as the latest trends in novel psychoactive substances contributing to our current substance abuse pandemic.
-Audience members will recognize that while the timing of future abuse / overdose surges cannot be predicted with accuracy due to novel polydrug combinations, evolving ingestion routes, and ever-changing user demographics related to particular surges, lessons from past substance-related surges and outbreaks provide probative and informative lessons from which responses can be fashioned.
-Participants will be able to implement strategies for drug landscape monitoring, testing approaches, and harm reduction based on contemporary drug intelligence.
-Attendees will be able to mitigate harms occurring in emerging drug outbreaks and will gain insights to assist in factual communication and information dissemination at the federal, state, regional and local level regarding the emergent crises’ scope, nature, and impacts.
+By participating in this webinar, participants were able to discuss the breadth, diversity, and array of substance and substance combinations as well as the latest trends in novel psychoactive substances contributing to our current substance abuse pandemic.
+Audience members can now recognize that while the timing of future abuse / overdose surges cannot be predicted with accuracy due to novel polydrug combinations, evolving ingestion routes, and ever-changing user demographics related to particular surges, lessons from past substance-related surges and outbreaks provide probative and informative lessons from which responses can be fashioned.
+Participants were able to implement strategies for drug landscape monitoring, testing approaches, and harm reduction based on contemporary drug intelligence.
+Attendees were able to mitigate harms occurring in emerging drug outbreaks and will gain insights to assist in factual communication and information dissemination at the federal, state, regional and local level regarding the emergent crises’ scope, nature, and impacts.

-Presenter Dr. Barry Logan will provide a comprehensive overview of current drugs of abuse relating to prevalence and ingestion combinations in post-mortem and human performance populations, and he will discuss threats posed to users by those substances.
-Dr. Logan’s presentation will highlight the rapid pace and unpredictable patterns of substance origination, combination and ingestion usage trends, and challenges posed by veiled and latent threats such as those associated with the vaping adulteration crisis.
-Dr. Logan will describe novel psychoactive substance identifications made by the Center for Forensic Science Research and Education through the third quarter of 2019 and will share data on how those substances have contributed to morbidity and mortality.
+Presenter Dr. Barry Logan provided a comprehensive overview of current drugs of abuse relating to prevalence and ingestion combinations in post-mortem and human performance populations, and he will discuss threats posed to users by those substances.
+Dr. Logan’s presentation highlighted the rapid pace and unpredictable patterns of substance origination, combination and ingestion usage trends, and challenges posed by veiled and latent threats such as those associated with the vaping adulteration crisis.
+Dr. Logan described novel psychoactive substance identifications made by the Center for Forensic Science Research and Education through the third quarter of 2019 and will share data on how those substances have contributed to morbidity and mortality.

-At the conclusion of the presentation, Dr. Logan and Ms. Menendez will have presented a portfolio of current tools and resources for surge / outbreak response best practices and also provided a list of future resources that could make this process more efficient and immediate.
-Those resources may include: a centralized data repository, a registry of key players in federal, state, regional and local public health and public safety agencies, academic and non-profit partners, immediate and accurate drug identification, and targeted data and information sharing.
-The presenters will conclude the webinar with an invitation to make a firm commitment to participate in meaningful collaboration and change in the effort to prevent, mitigate, and eradicate substance surge and outbreak epidemics resulting in illness, harm, and death.
+At the conclusion of the presentation, Dr. Logan and Ms. Menendez will presenteded a portfolio of current tools and resources for surge / outbreak response best practices and also provided a list of future resources that could make this process more efficient and immediate.
+Those resources included: a centralized data repository, a registry of key players in federal, state, regional and local public health and public safety agencies, academic and non-profit partners, immediate and accurate drug identification, and targeted data and information sharing.
+The presenters concluded the webinar with an invitation to make a firm commitment to participate in meaningful collaboration and change in the effort to prevent, mitigate, and eradicate substance surge and outbreak epidemics resulting in illness, harm, and death.

 Detailed Learning Objectives: